TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 ### Pins And Compatible Shields

 The board comes with 32 pins in 2x2 rows of 8.
-The *outer* pins are *compatible with ESP8266 D1 Mini* pins. *D1 Mini-compatible shields* can be used with the *S2 Mini*:
+The *outer* pins are *compatible with ESP8266 D1 Mini* pins. *D1 Mini-compatible shields* can therefore be used with the *S2 Mini* as well:

 <img src="images/s2_pins.png" width="100%" height="100%" />